 I love it for the way it makes me feel, and also because sometimes, when I feel that I can do nothing else – not asana (bodily postures), not pranayama (breathing exercises), not meditation – I can still chant.

-I shall be teaching Vedic Chanting at Dorchester Yoga and Therapy Centre, (14 Trinity Street, Dorchester DT1 1TU), from midday to 1pm on Jan 13, Feb 10 and Mar 2.
+I teach Vedic Chanting at the Dorchester Yoga and Therapy Centre, (14 Trinity Street, Dorchester DT1 1TU), from midday to 1pm once a month.
+The next one is on July 13th.
 Payment is optional, with donations going to a charity.
 (This class follows shortly after a class on the Yoga Sutra-s of Patanjali, which ends at 11.45, so it is very easy to do both – see the Yoga Sutra Page – but you don’t have to!)

 I teach both face to face and with Zoom, which can be downloaded free.
 Oddly, teaching groups chanting works very well on Zoom.
 When I am wanting people to chant, I mute everyone, which means that people don’t feel self-conscious!
 I also record the classes, so that people can play them again at will, or catch up if they are not able to attend an actual session.